 Wealthsimple is Canada’s largest online brokerage and the best starting point for Canadians who want to invest inside a TFSA.
 You can hold stocks, ETFs, bonds, and cash — all within a TFSA — through a clean, beginner-friendly app that’s helped millions of Canadians start investing.

 Wealthsimple offers two TFSA paths: a managed portfolio (where Wealthsimple’s robo-advisor invests your money in diversified ETFs based on your risk tolerance) and a self-directed account (where you pick your own investments).
 Both offer commission-free trading on Canadian and US stocks.
-For beginners, the managed option is the easiest way to get started — you answer a few questions, set up automatic contributions, and Wealthsimple handles everything else.
+For beginners, the managed option is the easiest way to get started.

 Key Features